Helping States Comply with the Electoral Count Reform Act

 - Update state laws that reference deadlines.

 - Establish firm, stable deadlines for canvassing votes.

-- Establish that election processes, including audits and recounts, should be completed "as soon as practicable, but no later than" deadline.
+- Establish that election processes, including audits and recounts, should be completed "as soon as possible, but no later than" the deadline.

 - Consider including an ambitious default timeline along with the option for extended deadlines under certain circumstances.